To book a place now or in future on one of our tours or seminars please email email@example.com or give us a call for further information.

 The new building can be accessed from the road called Old Bailey, from which the courthouse takes its name.
 The public galleries are accessed from Warwick Passage.
 The new building has three floors and houses 12 courts.
 On the ground floor are Courts 13, 14, 15 and 16; on the second floor are Courts Five, Six, Seven and Eight, and on the third floor, Courts Nine, 10, 11 and 12.
 Court 12 is often used for long fraud trials.

 We have been asked to point out that strict security measures make it impossible for visitors to go into the main body of the building.
 You will only have access to the public galleries to view trials.
-(It is a bit sitting in the balcony seats of a small theatre.)
-Admittance to the galleries is free, as the Court is a public building.
+(It is a bit like sitting in the balcony seats of a small theatre.)
+Admittance to the galleries is free, as the court is a public building.
 You may have to queue to gain admittance to a particular case if the public gallery is full.
 There is no wheelchair access to the Old Bailey public galleries.
 However wheelchairs are allowed into the main body of the building and this can be arranged if given prior notice.

 No children under the age of 14 are allowed into the building.
 Under-16’s must be accompanied by an adult.
 We also suggest that you bring some sort of identification with you – passport or driving licence etc – as these may be required to enter high security-risk trials.
 You could be denied entry without them.